 Need A Great Side Dish For Chicken, Fish, Pork or Beef?

-The main dish was pan-seared cod served with a combination of fresh corn, green beans and tomatoes.
+The main dish was pan-seared cod served with a combination of fresh corn, green beans, and tomatoes.
 Summer corn is still available at our local market and it’s still sweet but I don’t think it’s going to last much longer.

 The cod was topped with these very cool pickled grapes that I’ll talk about and provide a recipe in another post.
-What I really liked about the grapes is they offer both a tart and sweet flavor in the same bite.
+What I liked about the grapes is they offer both a tart and sweet flavor in the same bite.

 These grapes are much easier to prepare than you might think and don't take long at all to produce.
 I’ll be adding them to many of my future recipes.